zulip/zulip/docs/production/email-gateway.md

 ## Local delivery setup

+Zulip's puppet configuration provides everything needed run this integration; you just need to enable and configure it as follows.

+The main decision you need to make is what email domain you want to use for the gateway; for this discussion we'll use `emaildomain.example.com`.
+The email addresses used by the gateway will look like `foo@emaildomain.example.com`, so we recommend using `EXTERNAL_HOST` here.

-In this discussion, we assume your Zulip server has a hostname of `hostname.example.com`, and EXTERNAL_HOST is `zulip.example.com` (for most installations `hostname` and `zulip` will be the same, but if you are using an [HTTP reverse proxy][reverse-proxy], they may not be).
+We will use `hostname.example.com` as the hostname of the Zulip server (this will usually also be the same as `EXTERNAL_HOST`, unless you are using an [HTTP reverse proxy][reverse-proxy]).

-1. Using your DNS provider, configure a DNS MX (mail exchange) record.
-   The record should cause email for `zulip.example.com` to be processed by `hostname.example.com`.
-If you did this correctly, the output of `dig -t MX zulip.example.com` should look like this:
+1. Using your DNS provider, create a DNS MX (mail exchange) record configuring email for `emaildomain.example.com` to be processed by `hostname.example.com`.
+You can check your work using this command:

     ```
-    $ dig zulip.example.com -t MX | grep 'IN.*MX'
+    $ dig +short emaildomain.example.com -t MX
-    ;zulip.example.com.
-IN  MX
-    zulip.example.com.
-82  IN  MX  1  hostname.example.com.
+    1 hostname.example.com
     ```

 1. Login to your Zulip server; the remaining steps all happen there.

-1. If `hostname` is different from `zulip`, add a section to `/etc/zulip/zulip.conf` on your Zulip server like this:

-    ```
-    [postfix]
-    mailname = zulip.example.com
-    ```

-    This tells postfix to expect to receive emails at addresses ending with `@zulip.example.com`, overriding the default of
-    `@hostname.example.com`.

 1. Add `, zulip::postfix_localmail` to `puppet_classes` in
    `/etc/zulip/zulip.conf`.
 A typical value after this change is: